Best PGP Guide for Sponsors Still in the 2020 Lottery Pool

 - Family size.
 A child born in 2022 increases your MNI threshold for 2022, 2023, and 2024.
 A marriage or common-law partnership adds a person.
 A previous sponsorship undertaking that's still active (even for a spouse or sibling sponsored years ago) adds another.

 - Income trajectory.
 Your 2022 income may have dipped during the tail end of pandemic recovery.
 Your 2024 income may be higher.
-But the PGP requires you to meet the LICO+30% threshold in all three assessment years (2022, 2023, 2024 for the 2025 intake).
+For the 2025 intake, the applicable threshold was base LICO for 2022 and LICO+30% for 2023 and 2024.

 - Parents' health.
 Five more years of aging means a higher probability of chronic conditions that trigger the excessive demand assessment.
 The threshold is $28,878/year in 2026.

 - Address changes.
-If you moved to Quebec, you now face a completely different provincial undertaking process through MIFI — with a 10-year undertaking instead of 20, its own income formula, and a moratorium on new applications until June 25, 2026.
+If you moved to Quebec, you now face a completely different provincial undertaking process through MIFI — with a 10-year undertaking instead of 20, its own income formula, and an intake system that had a previous ceiling through June 25, 2026, followed by a new capped reception period beginning July 2, 2026.

 Generic PGP resources don't address this accumulated complexity.
 They describe the program as if every applicant is encountering it for the first time.